 I’m always in the mood for good 7 layer dip.
 My family regularly brings it to potluck gatherings or we serve it as an easy appetizer when guests come over.
-Sometimes we even eat it as the main course of a summer dinner.
+Sometimes we even eat it as a quick Sunday lunch or the main course of a summer dinner.
 Try it over baked potatoes.
 Yum!

 A seven layer dip is the very definition of versatile.
 It is one of those recipes that can’t really go wrong.

 Dip anything, from tortilla chips to carrot or celery sticks.
 Try dipping pea pods or pita chips.
 Dip anything that is strong enough to hold its shape when dipped.

 Why You Don’t Need a 7 Layer Dip Recipe

 You don’t need a recipe to prepare a seven layer dip.
 The dish is so versatile and easy to make, you can’t go wrong.
 Just use your favorite guacamole recipe and bean dip recipe.
 The rest of the layers are single ingredients leveled on top of each other.

 It is easy for kids to make and it is a healthy snack to dip a variety of foods.

 What are the Layers in a 7 Layer Dip